loujomer/toyee/docs/SC-300/04 Access Management for Apps/03 Implement app registration/Implement app registration.md

 - Application roles are used to assign permissions to users
 - You define app roles by using the Azure portal.
+- app role is a **tag** or **claim** that can be applied to a user, group, or application that will appear with the token generated when a user authenticates for an app
+- app role data in the token can then be used in the application for authorization purposes.
 - When a user signs into the application, Microsoft Entra ID emits a roles claim for each role that the user has been granted individually and from their group membership.

 two ways to declare app roles by using the Azure portal: